-Source directories do not have to reside in the source sub-directory of the build root directory.
-They can be anywhere, but you will have to declare them individually, using the label SRC::<pcks>, where <pcks> is the sub-package name in which the source directory belongs.
+Source files do not have to reside in the src/sub-directory of the build root directory.
+They can be anywhere, but you will have to declare them using the label SRC::cpcks>, where cpcks> is the sub-package name in which the source belongs.
+If a directory is specified then the build system automatically searches for all source files in this directory.
 E.g.

 '''

-Declare a source directory in the sub-package "foo::bar"
+Declare a source in the sub-package "foo/bar"

-src::foo::bar $HOME/foo/bar
+src::foo/bar $HOME/foo/bar

 '''

-By default, the build system searches the "src/" sub-directory of the build root directory for sub-package source directories.
-If all source directories are already declared explicitly, you can switch off the automatic directory search by setting the SEARCH_SRC flag to 0.
+By default, the build system searches the "src/" sub-directory of the build root directory for source files.
+If all source files are already declared explicitly, you can switch off the automatic directory search by setting the SEARCH_SRC flag to false.
 E.g.

 '''

-search_src 0
+search_src false

 '''

-As mentioned in the previous chapter, the name of a sub-package <pcks> provides a unique namespace for a file container.
-The name of a sub-package is a list of words delimited by the double colons "::", which is turned into the double underscores "" by the build system internally.
-Please avoid using "::" and "" for naming your files and directories.
+As mentioned in the previous chapter, the name of a sub-package <pcks> provides a unique namespace for a file.
+The name of a sub-package is a list of words delimited by a slash "/".
+(The system uses the double colons "::" and the double underscores "" internally.
+Please avoid using "::" and "" for naming your files and directories.)